Gallons to Ounces Conversion Calculator

 How to Convert Gallons to Ounces

-To convert a gallon measurement to an ounce measurement, multiply the volume by 133.526471 times the density of the ingredient or material.
+To convert a measurement in gallons to ounces, multiply the volume by the density of the ingredient or material.
+Note that in order for this to work, the density must be in ounces per gallon (oz/gal).

-Thus, the volume in ounces is equal to the gallons multiplied by 133.526471 times the density of the ingredient or material.
+Thus, the weight in ounces is equal to the volume in gallons multiplied by 133.5265 times the density (in g/mL) of the ingredient, substance, or material.

-This calculator converts to ounces in weight, if you're trying to convert to a volume measurement in fluid ounces try our gallons to fluid ounces calculator.
+This formula is for converting to ounces in weight, if you're trying to convert to a volume measurement in fluid ounces, try our gallons to fluid ounces calculator.

 Gallons and ounces are both commonly used to measure cooking ingredients.